 Plastic white palettes

-Brushes – Sable, at least one with a pointy tip.
+Brushes – Sable, with a pointy tip.
 Several sizes recommended for larger areas.

 Drafting Tape